Duke University East Campus

 East Campus is part of Duke University's campus in Durham, North Carolina.
 East Campus, along with West Campus, make up most of Duke's main campus.
 The campus follows the Georgian architecture style, making it distinct from West Campus.
 Currently, East Campus is the exclusive residential home to first-year students.
 It borders Trinity Historic District to the east and Walltown Neighborhood to the north.

 History

 The first history of Duke University traces back to its founding in 1838 in Trinity, North Carolina.

-Much to the dislike of the Methodist preachers, under the leadership of the college's President John F. Crowell, Washington Duke made a donation to the college large enough to build a new campus in Durham, North Carolina, and move the college.
+In 1887, Julian S. Carr, a "long-time trustee and the largest benefactor of the college to date," donated $10,000 ($341,000 adjusted for inflation) and chaired a search committee that selected John F. Crowell as the new President of Trinity College, "a decision that dramatically changed the direction of the institution."

+By 1890, President Crowell persuaded Carr to donate his 62 acre Blackwell Park valued at $50,000 ($1,780,000 adjusted for inflation), named after the Bull Durham Tobacco-producing company that Carr was President of W. T. Blackwell, and Washington Duke to donate $85,000 ($3,026,000 adjusted for inflation) for Trinity's new campus in Durham, North Carolina.

 The new campus was constructed over the course of the last decade of the nineteenth century.